 Have you tried the ELI 'A smelter on a stick; smelting iron ore to iron on a gas burner'?
 This ELI gives a simple introduction to the smelting of metal ores by reducing them to the metal with charcoal.
 This linking of a small-scale activity to the real world of the blast furnace requires bridging skills.

 Many more Earth-related innovative activities can be found on our website.

 The game can be played in any science or geography lesson and has cross curricular links with literacy and numeracy.
 It is also a useful water cycle introduction or revision exercise.
 Although the pupils’ watery world diaries will all be different, it will be apparent that the stages of the water cycle are followed in each scenario.

 Other ideas for this young age group can be found on the website in Teaching strategies.
 Other watery activities for all age groups are listed on the home page.

 This activity may be used in any lesson where the principles of classification are required.
 It forms a useful basis for further activities in Earth science.
 Unless pupils already know some geology, they usually arrange their groups on the basis of colour, ‘shininess’, ‘crystals’ and size of crystals, roughness, obvious fossils.
 It is important to tell them that they are not ‘wrong’, since they were asked to devise their own criteria and not to have any preconceived method.

-This is one of many activities in our Earth Materials category.
+This is one of a growing number of activities in our ELI Early years series.